Word Meanings - LANDGRAVE - Book Publishers vocabulary database

 To brace in opposite directions; as, to counterbrace the yards, i. e., to brace the head yards one way and the after yards another. - UNDERBRED

 Not thoroughly bred; ill-bred; as, an underbred fellow.
-Goldsmith. - GERMAN
+Goldsmith. - UNDERSECRETARY

 1. A native or one of the people of Germany.
 2. The German language.
 A round dance, often with a waltz movement, abounding in capriciosly involved figures.
 A social party at which the german is danced.
-High German, the Teutonic dialect of Upper - UNDERSECRETARY
+High German, the Teutonic dialect of Upper - UNDERPLOT

 1. A series of events in a play, proceeding collaterally with the main story, and subservient to it.
 Dryden.
 2. A clandestine scheme; a trick.
 Addison. - UNDERNICENESS